JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 - `bin`.
 Executables built and installed by the Go compiler from your source code.
 - `src`.
 Your Go source files.
 The Go compiler uses these to create the executables in `bin`.
 - `pkg`.
-Third-party libraries (packages) containing source code you can use in your Go programs.
+Third-party libraries (packages) containing source code you can use in your Go projects.

 ## Set environment variables